Fragtality/PilotsDeck/README.md

 <br/><br/>

 **String Insertion**:<br/>
 Allows you to insert the Value (as it is formatted/mapped currently) in a static Text.
-Use `%s` to specifiy where the Value is inserted.<br/>
+Use `%s` to specify where the Value is inserted.<br/>
 <br/><br/><br/>